 Thanksgiving Roasted Vegetables are an easy, tasty side dish to add more veggies to your Thanksgiving, Friendsgiving, or holiday table.
-Excellent fall and winter season recipe that is gluten-free, vegan, and allergy-free.
+Excellent fall and winter recipe that is gluten-free, vegan, and allergy-free.

 About Thanksgiving Roasted Vegetables